Could Dark Energy be a Manifestation of Gravity?: Model Description

 Now if we constitute Einstein's new hypothesis with properties of the proposed inertial field, then, based on this constitution, the global gravitational field of the rotating cosmic matter is a deviation from uniformity of the cosmic inertial expansion.
 If the energy of inertia is to keep the Universe expanding, then deviations from this due to gravity and rotation would have negligible effects locally, i.e., on small scales, but on large scales, say globally, any significant deviation may have an effect on the expansion rate.
 This has been realized in the standard cosmological Big Bang model described by the Friedmann-Robertson-Walker metric, and incorporated in the deceleration parameter:

-which depends on the Hubble constant $H(t)$, as related to the mass (or mass-energy) density $\rho(t)$ of the Universe (see equation~\ref{GE7}), and the scale factor $R$ and its derivatives, with $\Lambda=p=0$, where, when the subscript is $0$, it means $t=t_0$, the present epoch.
+which depends on the Hubble parameter $H(t)$ [compare Eq.~(\ref{hubble})], as related to the mass (or mass-energy) density $\rho(t)$ of the Universe [see Eqs.~(\ref{GE7}) and~(\ref{GE10})], and the scale factor $R$ and its derivatives, with $\Lambda=p=0$ in Eq.~(\ref{GE6}), where, when the subscript is $0$, it means $t=t_0$, the present epoch.

 A further example of affecting the expansion is the recently observed cosmic acceleration.
 Now, gravitating systems are associated with mass and, it seems safe to say, rotation (through conservation of angular momentum).
-Since the mass density has an effect on the spacetime expansion, thus determining the geometry in the standard cosmological model, then cosmic rotation (appearing to a property of gravity through conserved angular momentum) may also have an effect on the expansion.
-The apparent tendency of the inertial spacetime force (or world-matter) to stay expanding in a flat spacetime and the dragging of this spacetime on the rotating frame associated with gravity (the mass-energy curving spacetime) are the physical mechanisms proposed here to be the origin of recently observed acceleration of the comic expansion.
+Since the mass density has an effect on the spacetime expansion, thus determining the geometry in the standard cosmological model, then cosmic rotation (appearing to be a property of gravity through conserved angular momentum) may also have an effect on the expansion.
+The apparent tendency of the inertial spacetime continuum force field (or so-called world-matter) to stay expanding as a flat spacetime continuum and the dragging of this inertial spacetime frame by the rotating cosmic matter are the physical mechanisms proposed here to be the origin of recently observed acceleration of the comic expansion.